JonnyBro/beatrun/README.md

 ## Features and Updates

 > [!NOTE]
 > There are plenty of changes and fixes that are not documented here.
-If you are curious - you are free to read the commits.
+If you are interested - feel free to read the commits.

 ### New Features